 A Haven Health Plan for Employees

 Employer-based healthcare is not new.
 Most large corporations, including Amazon, many of Berkshire Hathaway’s subsidiaries and JPMorgan Chase are self-insured.
-Companies such as Walmart have signed value-based deals directly with providers to reduce costs, even transporting employees long distances to get lower-cost, higher-quality care.
+Amazon has recently agreed to fly its employees battling cancer across the country to receive lower-cost, higher-quality care.
+Other large companies such as Walmart have signed value-based deals directly with providers to reduce costs.
 Having full control over a person’s healthcare journey is difficult but can result in significant cost savings.
 Kaiser Permanente has demonstrated this model successfully for over 70 years.

 Being able to build from scratch and targeting specific populations without regulatory constraints makes the healthcare problem much more manageable.
 A Haven health plan for its employees could: